paulkim219/Linear-Regression/README.md

-# Linear Regression
+# Linear Regression Data Visualization
-This is my project on linear regression
+This is my project on linear regression with visualization

 This project will perform linear regression in Python and R